hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > She once was at a ball two nights and days,
 >
-> Danc'd out three pair of shoes at that great ball;
+> Danced out three pair of shoes at that great ball;
 >
 > That fifty couples stood up to her call:
 >